Chemiculs/qengine/README.md

 using namespace qengine;

-__nothrow __singleton std::int32_t main() noexcept {	//	explicit declarators are used as the point of this project is explicit communication with the compiler, however these are not required
+__nothrow __singleton std::int32_t __stackcall main() noexcept {	//	explicit declarators are used as the point of this project is explicit communication with the compiler, however these are not required

 	qtype_enc::qe_string my_string_e("Hello World!");